Selling WP101: From solopreneur to team player

 Today, hundreds of WordPress freelancers, agencies, and hosting companies give their customers access to the WordPress 101 video training via the WP101 Plugin.
 And over the years, I expanded the library of training videos to include popular WordPress plugins like WooCommerce, WPForms, Elementor, Beaver Builder, and many more.

-Over the past 14 years, I’ve produced over 1,500 tutorial videos for WP101 and some of the most notable companies in the WordPress industry, including Automattic, WooCommerce, GoDaddy, Namecheap, and others.
+In the 14 years that followed, I produced over 1,500 tutorial videos for WP101 as well as some of the most notable companies in the WordPress industry, including Automattic, WooCommerce, GoDaddy, Namecheap, and others.

-As a result, I’d meet someone at a WordCamp, and they’d remark, “Hey, I recognize your voice!”
-I still laugh when I think of the first time one of our friends introduced me as “The Voice of WordPress.”
+Often, I would meet someone at a WordCamp and they’d remark, “Hey, I recognize your voice!”
+I still smile when I think of the first time one of our friends introduced me as “The Voice of WordPress.”

 And yet, I began to feel like something was missing.
 The work I once enjoyed had become a grind, and for the first time in my career, I struggled to stay motivated.